Adding a dog backpack to my pups’ daily workout routine has been one of my best decisions as a doggie mom!

 Side note: Introduce the dog pack when your dog is in a calm, relaxed state of mind, ideally after a long walk or an extended playtime session.

-Added Weight Never To Exceed 25% of Dog’s Body Weight
+Never Add More Than 25% of Your Dog’s Body Weight to A Dog Backpack

 Remember not to add too much weight ~ a good rule of thumb is to not exceed 25% of your dog’s total body weight in added backpack weight.

-It’s obviously up to you what you want to fill your dog’s pack with ~ I also like to add poop bags, some human band aids, and a few pet first aid items whenever I go for a walk (e.g. benedryl in case the pups were to get stung by an insect).
+It’s obviously up to you what you want to fill your dog’s pack with.
+I also like to add poop bags, some human band aids, and a few pet first aid items whenever I go for a walk.

 Where To Buy Dog Backpacks